Think teams have to be in the same physical space in order for a meeting to be productive? I think it’s safe to say that 2020 taught us otherwise.

 Speaking of best practices: here are a few to keep in mind around your virtual meetings.

 1. Establish a clear objective.

 Rule number one of any productive meeting is that it has a clear purpose.
-Make sure everyone in attendance at your virtual meeting knows what the objective is before the meeting starts and understands what needs addressed and accomplished during your time together.
+Make sure everyone in attendance at your virtual meeting knows what the objective is before the meeting starts, and understands what needs to be addressed and accomplished during your time together.